okx-code/rankupbook/src/FAQ.md

 > Rankup will **NEVER** send detailed errors to *chat*.
 > Share only the errors from console in [discord](#discord-server-questions) when troubleshooting after receiving this message in chat.
 ### Rankup3 Errors at Startup and `/rankup3 reload`!
 What's Wrong?
-> Always execute `/rankup3 reload` from or while watching your server console.
+> Always execute `/rankup3 reload` from, or while watching, your server console.
 > This way you can see any error as it gets generated.
-> Read through the error's human readable text.
+> Read through the error's readable text.
-> The plugin will often describe file parsing errors in the console by providing line and column numbers to the problem in your file.
+> The plugin will often describe parsing errors in the console by providing line and column numbers to the problem in your file.
 > You can also validate your yaml syntax with a validation service like **[CodeBeautify](./Validators/CodeBeautify.html)**.
 ### Why Does `/rankup` say <code class="hljs">Sorry, but we could not find any rankups for the group(s) you are in.
 Use /ranks to list the rankups.</code>?
 > The sender of `/rankup` does not belong to a permission group listed in your `rankups.yml`.